Time for a Year-End Retirement Funding Review

 4. Conduct an Inventory of Assets

 Each asset – both liquid and illiquid - in a portfolio should be examined to see if they are serving its intended purpose.
 For example, for most clients, the decision to purchase a life insurance policy was fueled by trying to provide financial relief for loved ones in the event of their untimely death.
-But today, many retirees are now in a different place in their life journeys, and the reasons they purchased that life insurance policy originally may no longer apply.
+But today, many retirees are now in a different place in their life journeys, and the reasons they originally purchased that life insurance policy may no longer apply.
 One option for seniors to consider if their life insurance policy is no longer serving its purpose is to sell the policy to a third party in a life settlement transaction.
-The seller receives a lump sum cash payment for the policy — typically four to seven times greater than the cash surrender value — and the buyer takes over the premium payments, collecting the death benefit when the insured passes away.
+The seller receives a lump-sum cash payment for the policy—typically four to seven times greater than the cash surrender value—and the buyer takes over the premium payments, collecting the death benefit when the insured passes away.

 5. Value the Most Coveted Asset

 Finally, the end of the year is a great time to take a step back and help clients prioritize their goals for retirement.
 Chances are that those goals have more to do with how they spend their time compared to how many dollars they can accrue.
 Reminding seniors to appreciate the importance of spending more time with their loved ones is priceless advice.
-Time — not money — is the most valuable asset.
+Time, not money, is the most valuable asset.

 For more information on Welcome Funds and how a broker maximizes the purchase price of a life insurance policy, please visit www.welcomefunds.com or call 877.227.4484.